 Chatfield thanked the government attorneys for their outstanding work on the case, particularly those who handled the appeal, including appellate attorneys Melissa N. Patterson and Benjamin M. Shultz of DOJ’s Civil Division, and the trial lawyers – Assistant US Attorney James C. Leventis Jr. of the District of South Carolina, Assistant US Attorney Jennifer A. Short of the District of Columbia and US trial attorney Michael E. Shaheen.

 Other defendants in the qui tam cases previously settled with the government.
-In 2015, HDL agreed to pay a total of more $48.5 million and Singulex agreed to pay more than $1.5 million.
+In 2015, HDL agreed to pay $47 million plus $3 million in interest and Singulex agreed to pay more than $1.5 million in separate settlement agreements.
 Two years later, Quest Diagnostics and Berkeley Heartlab, which Quest Diagnostics had acquired, agreed to pay a total of $6 million to settle similar charges.

 The appeals court decision is posted here.